 A: No!
 A Will is your instruction to the Probate court regarding how your property is to be distributed.

 Q: I’ve heard that Probate takes a long time—is that true?

 A: The average time for an estate to go through Probate is 12-24 months.
 Some estates take much longer if they are large or there are claims.
 The shortest time frame is about six months.
-The amount of time depends on the type of assets, value of assets, tax issues, creditors’ claims, and type of Probate action
+The amount of time depends on the type of assets, value of assets, tax issues and creditors’ claims.

 Q: How much does the Probate process cost and who pays the fees?

 A: The fees involved in Probate consist of the following: court filing fees, attorney fees, and personal representative fees.
 Attorney fees vary based upon the complexity of each estate.
-Most attorneys charge an hourly rate for Probate cases.
+Most attorneys charge an hourly rate.
 In general, all fees are paid from the decedent’s estate.

 Q: What assets goes through Probate?